eez-open/esp32-lvgl-eez-demo/README.md

 ### Using this repo

-Go inside you ESP IDF folder and run
+Go inside you ESP IDF instalation folder and run

 ```
 . export.sh